A society in which everyone has access to the educational, social and life-enriching benefits of the creative arts.

 6. To provide high quality work and training to a diverse pool of professional artists.

-7. To create a society that is fairer, more caring, more inclusive and more sustainable.
+7. To play an active role in helping to create a society that is fairer, more caring, more inclusive and more sustainable.

 six core values shape everything we do: